-As an MTW agency, HACSM is pleased to be one of 39 agencies nationwide granted the permission, from the Department of Housing and Urban Development (HUD), to design and test innovative program initiatives that more closely address the needs of families in San Mateo County.
+As an MTW agency, HACSM is pleased to be one of approximately 39 agencies nationwide granted the permission, from the Department of Housing and Urban Development (HUD), to design and test innovative program initiatives that more closely address the needs of families in San Mateo County.

 In May 2000, HACSM started participation as a small MTW demonstration program.
 In July 2008, the MTW demonstration program was expanded to all Housing Choice Voucher (HCV) programs.
-HACSM has developed many activities to increase housing choice for low income families, streamline administrative processes resulting in increased efficiencies and cost savings, and create a program that is more transparent, easy to understand, and more equitable for all assisted families.
-HACSM is not proposing any new activities for FY2017.
-However, HACSM is proposing to modify the following previously approved and implemented MTW activities:
+Since that time, HACSM has developed many activities to increase housing choice for low income families, streamlined administrative processes resulting in increased efficiencies and cost savings, and created a program that is more transparent, easy to understand, and more equitable for all assisted families.
+HACSM is proposing one new activity in FY2019, to assist young adults, age 18-25 who are literally homeless and disabled, with up to five years of time-limited housing assistance and complementary supportive services provided by the San Mateo County Mental Health Association.